Peak programme meter: United Kingdom

 An old-style British PPM with right-hand mechanical zero, as used with valve equipment (switched off when photo taken).

-The BBC used a number of methods of measuring programme volume in its early years, including the 'volume indicator' and 'slide-back voltmeter'.
+The BBC used a number of methods of measuring programme volume in its early years, including the volume indicator and slide-back voltmeter.

-By 1932, when the BBC moved to purpose-built facilities in Broadcasting House, the first audio meter called a 'programme meter' was introduced.
-It was developed by Charles Holt-Smith of the Research Department and became known as the 'Smith meter'.
+By 1932, when the BBC moved to purpose-built facilities in Broadcasting House, the first audio meter called a programme meter was introduced.
+It was developed by Charles Holt-Smith of the Research Department and became known as the Smith meter.
 This was the first meter with white markings on a black background.
 It was driven by a circuit that gave a roughly logarithmic transfer characteristic, so it could be calibrated in decibels.
 The overall characteristics were the product of the driver circuit and the movement's ballistics.

 The first of the PPMs was designed by C. G. Mayo, also of the BBC's Research Department.
 It came into service in 1938.
 It kept the Smith meter's logarithmic, white-on-black display, and included all the key design features that are still used to this day with only slight modification: full-wave rectification, fast integration and slow return times, and a simple scale calibrated from 1 to 7.

 Mayo and others determined the integration and return times by a series of experiments.
 At first, they intended to create a true peak meter to prevent transmitters from exceeding 100% modulation.
-They created a prototype meter with an integration time of about 1 ms. They found that the ear tolerates distortion of only a few ms, and that a 'registration time' of 4 ms is sufficient.
-They made the return time a compromise between a rapid return, which was tiring to the eye—and a slow return, which made control difficult.
-Engineers decided that the meter should take between 2s and 3s to drop back 26 dB.
+They created a prototype meter with an integration time of about 1 ms. They found that the ear tolerates distortion of only a few ms, and that a registration time of 4 ms is sufficient.
+They made the return time a compromise between a rapid return, which was tiring to the eye, and a slow return, which made control difficult.
+Engineers decided that the meter should take between 2 and 3 seconds to drop back 26 dB.